Hooroo Jackson

 The revolution will not be filmed–it will be dreamed directly onto the screen.

-I have never entertained the effort argument which I find backward and regressive.
-It is my belief that machine filmmaking isn’t just another tool but an entirely new artform, shattering every barrier between artist and creation.
+Machine filmmaking isn’t just another tool but an entirely new artform, shattering every barrier between artist and creation.

 For the first time in history, we can write novels in light and shadow, painting our dreams frame by frame.
 It is the purest form of cinematic expression humanity has ever seen, a direct pipeline from imagination to reality.